georgezhang/Excercises/README.md

 ## Technical Specification
-This is a .net MVC project connected to database remotely with SQL authentication.
-It will use Entity Framework Database First to map tables/views to our codes.
+This is a .net MVC project connected to database.
+It will use Entity Framework Code First to map tables/views to our codes.
+We will use stored procedure to get data as well.

 This service will implement on IIS web server.